Sometimes, our creativity leads us to similar places, but it’s how we execute...

 There’s a piece of writing advice that has always stuck with me: “Just be original and familiar at the same time”.
 It’s simultaneously simple and complex.
 But what does it mean for the “Tales from the Omniverse”?

 When you look at some of the most beloved stories in popular culture, you’ll see that they often feel familiar.
-Many of the classic Disney movies are based on old fairy tales or historical legends.
-These are stories we already know.
-Yet they’re brought to life in ways that feel new, mainly because of the characters and the emotional journeys they undertake.
+Many Disney movies are based on old fairy tales or historical legends.
+We know these stories.
+Yet they’re brought to life again and again.
+Why?
+Because audiences want something they can connect with; something that feels like a continuation of the stories they love.

 Or consider the appeal of the Marvel Universe or Star Wars Universe.
 The concept of good versus evil, of heroes fighting to save the world, is as old as time.
 Yet it draws us in.
 These stories resonate because they give us a familiar framework while adding new twists and character arcs that keep us engaged.